-We want nominations for the People’s Choice category of the annual WriteMark Plain English Awards.
-The People’s Choice category is sponsored by Consumer NZ.
+We want nominations for the People’s Choice category of the annual Plain English Awards.
+The People’s Choice category is supported by Consumer NZ.

 You can enter a document or webpage from any New Zealand business or government organisation for these awards.

 The People’s Choice – Best Plain English Communication award honours the most outstanding example of a plain English document or webpage.